chrisnoonan98675/site/xl-release/how-to/remote-script-plugin.markdown

 ## Using advanced Overthere functionality

 XL Release uses the Overthere framework, which includes several connection options.
-While the most common options are available in the XL Release GUI, you can use other options as described in the [Overthere documentation](https://github.com/xebialabs/overthere/blob/master/README.md).
+While the most common options are available in the XL Release GUI, as of XL Release 5.0.0, you can use other options as described in the [Overthere documentation](https://github.com/xebialabs/overthere/blob/master/README.md).

 You can change the default values of options that are not exposed in the GUI in the `XL_RELEASE_SERVER_HOME/conf/deployit-defaults.properties` file.